Who Are We?

 Mike Dendle

-dendleMike is Managing Director of the Centre for Social Response.
+Mike is Managing Director of the Centre for Social Response.
 He worked for Oxfam Australia for over 20 years and developed and managed the Community Programs Unit.
-He is President of the Centre for Peace Social Justice and Development (the Albion Centre) and Chair of Jabiru Community Youth and Children’s Services Association.
-Mike is involved in both the training with corporates and the travel programs of CSR.
+He is President of the Centre for Peace Social Justice and Development (the Albion Centre) and a Board member and past President of Jabiru Community Youth and Children’s Services Association.
+Mike is involved in both the travel programs of CSR and training with companies.

 Associates: